Non-Smoking Guest Rooms

 As of March 31, 2008, it is against the law to:

-A ban on tobacco use in schools and on school grounds was effective September 2 2007.
-For more information on tobacco-free schools.
+A ban on tobacco use in schools and on school grounds was effective September 2, 2007.

 Penalties and fines for breaking the tobacco-free laws